 Cambridge District Scout Archive

 Attaching as a separate patrol may indicate that a troop had hopes of soon restarting.
 The 2nd Cambridge (above) the Patrol moved as a named subset ‘patrols of the 2nd working with the 1st Cambridge District Cherry Hinton’.
-The 2nd Cambridge Newnham, did restart, having maintained an identity within the 1st Cambridge District for up to two years.
+The patrols met at different places during this time.
+The 2nd Cambridge, Newnham, did restart, having maintained an identity within the 1st Cambridge District for up to two years.

 In contrast when the 3rd Cambridge attached to the 9th it was less clearly intent on restarting.
 The patrol in ‘a patrol of the keenest was attached to the 9th Queens College Choir’ reads as a quantity.
 That incarnation of the 3rd had a short history and little hope of restarting.